 In a message to the PPCC community on July 20, PPCC President Lance Bolton wrote that masks are required for unvaccinated people and are not required for vaccinated people.
 “Masks are required for those not vaccinated, however, we are not taking on the role as a college of trying to police who has been vaccinated and who has not.
 We are using an honor system for this practice.
 We will support anyone who chooses to wear a mask.”

 Masks have been required for everyone on PPCC campuses since Aug.
 16, regardless of vaccination status.

 Front Range Community College is one of CCCS’ community colleges with campuses throughout Colorado.
 Front Range Community College’s main campus is in Westminster, and is requiring masks in all indoor public spaces, effective Aug.
 10, according to a message to the FRCC community from president Andrew Dorsey.
 The message also states that about 74% of the on-campus study body is vaccinated.

 Individuals on the Front Range Community College campuses are required to continue practicing 6 feet of social distancing, according to its website.

 Front Range Community College is encouraging all members of the FRCC community to get vaccinated but is not requiring the vaccine.
-FFCC is hosting vaccine clinics on Aug.
+FFCC hosted vaccine clinics on Aug.
 25 (Larimer campus) and Aug.
 26 (Boulder and Westminster campuses).
-Individuals who participate in these clinics are asked to wear a mask at the testing site and to bring a photo ID.
+Individuals who participated in these clinics were asked to wear a mask at the testing site and to bring a photo ID.

 “Your safety is our priority.
 If we deem that it is no longer in the best interest of our FRCC community to keep our campuses open, we will implement plans to finish the semester remotely,” the website states.